 Our own tool shop is ideally suited for the production of new tools as well as for modifications, optimisations and maintenance.
-It is equipped with state-of-the-art machines.
+It is equipped with the state-of-the-art machines.
 Our range includes tools from 150 kg up to 15 tonnes.
-Not least of all thanks to the many years of experience of our employees, we are able to implement even the most complex customer requirements according to schedule.
+Thanks to the many years of experience of our employees, we are able to implement even the most complex customer requirements according to the schedule.
 Long-term partnerships with internationally active tooling plants enable us to react quickly and flexibly.
 We look forward to receiving your challenge!

 In the Manual Work department, highly-qualified and motivated tool engineers are at work.
-Their job includes new assembly and tool amendments as well as qualifying internal and external injection moulding tools.
-The tool engineers are brought into the creative process as early as the design phase so that their wealth of experience can be used to avoid design faults from early on.
+Their job includes new assembly and tool changes as well as qualifying internal and external injection moulding tools.
+The tool engineers are brought into the creative process as early as the design phase so that their wealth of experience can be used to avoid design faults from the very beginning.

 Extensive knowledge of hot runner technology and hydraulic/ pneumatic controls

 Coko considers training to be extremely important.
-Many of our current employees came to the company as apprentices.
+Many of our current employees joined the company as apprentices.
 Our apprentices want to train as tool engineers with a specialism in moulding technologies.
-Throughout the holistic training course, all of our apprentices are allowed to work in the design, injection moulding, process optimisation, quality assessment and measuring technology departments in order to understand all of the other processes involved in injection moulding tool making.
+Throughout the holistic training, all of our apprentices are allowed to work in the design, injection moulding, process optimisation, quality assessment and measuring technology departments in order to understand all of the other processes involved in injection moulding tool making.